GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 This releases the restriction that memory must be freed in the order it was allocated, which makes the allocator usable in more situations, but it also means that a lot of memory might be wasted as unused memory will be kept until the entire frame is freed.

-Use @ref BansheeEngine::bs_frame_alloc "bs_frame_alloc" / @ref BansheeEngine::bs_frame_free "bs_frame_free" or @ref BansheeEngine::bs_frame_new "bs_frame_new" / @ref BansheeEngine::bs_frame_delete "bs_frame_delete" to allocate/free memory using the frame allocator.
-Calls to @ref BansheeEngine::bs_frame_free "bs_frame_free" / @ref BansheeEngine::bs_frame_delete "bs_frame_delete" are required even through the frame allocator doesn't process individual deallocations, and this is used primarily for debug purposes.
+Use @ref bs::bs_frame_alloc "bs_frame_alloc" / @ref bs::bs_frame_free "bs_frame_free" or @ref bs::bs_frame_new "bs_frame_new" / @ref bs::bs_frame_delete "bs_frame_delete" to allocate/free memory using the frame allocator.
+Calls to @ref bs::bs_frame_free "bs_frame_free" / @ref bs::bs_frame_delete "bs_frame_delete" are required even through the frame allocator doesn't process individual deallocations, and this is used primarily for debug purposes.

-Use @ref BansheeEngine::bs_frame_mark "bs_frame_mark" to start a new frame.
+Use @ref bs::bs_frame_mark "bs_frame_mark" to start a new frame.
 All frame allocations should happen after this call.
-If you don't call @ref BansheeEngine::bs_frame_mark "bs_frame_mark" a global frame will be used.
-Once done with your calculations use @ref BansheeEngine::bs_frame_clear "bs_frame_clear" to free all memory in the current frame.
+If you don't call @ref bs::bs_frame_mark "bs_frame_mark" a global frame will be used.
+Once done with your calculations use @ref bs::bs_frame_clear "bs_frame_clear" to free all memory in the current frame.
 The frames have to be released in opposite order they were created.

 For example:
 ~~~~~~~~~~~~~{.cpp}